 If you are unsure about trying yoga, or want to build up your strength first, consider reading our post on chair yoga.
 It will provide you with some easy poses to ease you into the art.

-Swimming in an outdoor pool may not be something you want to do in winter, but in summer it is great for building up strength without putting too much strain on the body.
+Swimming in an outdoor pool is the perfect activity for summer.
+It is great for building up strength without putting too much strain on the body.
 Water helps to cushion the joints, allowing you to move around without putting undue strain on your muscles.
 A few laps in the pool can help build up your cardio endurance.
-Alternatively, you may find that walking around a shallow pool is less tiring that a walk along a road.
+Alternatively, you may find that walking around a shallow pool is less tiring than a walk along a road.

 For the more adventurous among you, why not try wild swimming?
 It comes with additional benefits, such as helping blood circulation in ways normal swimming does not.